 - 3 tbsp tomato paste

-- 1 14-oz can diced tomatoes pureed in the blender
+- 1 14-oz can crushed tomatoes, fire roasted preferred, or diced tomatoes, pureed in a blender

 - 1 bay leaf